Cortrah/Discourse-Notes/chapter1.md

 If you don't already have a Ruby environment that's tuned to your liking, you can do most of this set up in just a few steps:

+Note that if you have postres or phantomjs installed in usr/local/var/postgres and rm 'usr/local/bin/phantomjs' or just overwrite the symlink with brew link --overwrite phantomjs

+You'll need to remove or change those directory names or the script will fail rather than overwrite them.

 1. Install XCode and/or the XCode Command Line Tools from [Apple's developer site](https://developer.apple.com/downloads/index.action).
 This should also install Git.
 2. Clone the Discourse repo and cd into it.
 3. Run `script/osx_dev`.